 The Open Source Information System (OSIS) is the previous name of an American unclassified network.
 OSIS include:

 Domain names for the State Department's ClassNet Web sites include "state.gov" and "classnet.sgnu.gov".
-Web pages for ClassNet perhaps developed on a "classified workstation" and Any workstation used for development purposes may not give out as the operational repository of images, files, or other information associated with a website.
+Web pages for ClassNet perhaps developed on a "classified workstation" and Any workstation used for development purposes may not give out as the operational repository of images, files, or other information associated with a website and website development company.
 ClassNet has a top security rating of Secret, compared to OpenNet's highest level of Sensitive but Unclassified (SBU).

 The Secure Internet Protocol Router Network (SIPRNet) is the DoD's classified website version of the civilian Internet.
 It allows the transmission of classified information (up to and including information classified SECRET) by packet switching over a "completely secure environment".
 It also provides services such as hypertext document access and electronic mail.SIPRNet is the SECRET component of the Defense Information Systems Network.
 Other components handle communications with other security needs, such as nonsecure non-classified communications.
 The Joint Worldwide Intelligence Communications System (JWICS) is used for Top Secret communications.

 NSANet is a highly stable computer network including fiber-optic and satellite communication channels which are nearly completely separated from the public Internet.
 The network allows NSA personnel and civilian and military intelligence analysts wherever in the world to examine the agency's systems and databases.
 This access is tightly controlled and monitored.
 Thousands of Top Secret internal NSA documents that were taken by Edward Snowden in 2013 were stored in a file-sharing location on the NSA's intranet site.
 Anyone with a TS/SCI clearance has entry to these documents.
 As a system administrator, Snowden was answerable for moving accidentally misplaced highly sensitive documents to secure storage locations.